-- g.
-From the Application Type list, select Web. - h.
-From the Web Session list, select the web session you created. - i.
-From the Site list, select the site you created that contains the application. - j.
-Select the Enabled check box to enable the site when you save. - k.
+- 7. In the Application Type list, select Web. - 8.
+In the Web Session list, select the web session you created. - 9.
+In the Site list, select the site you created that contains the application. - 10.
+Select the Enabled checkbox to enable the site when you save. - 11.
 Click Save.